 I’ve been a huge advocate for Facebook advertising.
-It’s an inexpensive online marketing tool for small business owners and the platform continues to create more sophisticated features.
+These are inexpensive online marketing tools for small business owners and the platform continues to create more sophisticated features.
 My favorite is not new, but it is high quality – the custom audiences.
 Custom audiences have a few ways to target users, but, for those trying it for the first time, I recommend the option to import a customer list.
 It’s simple – users import an email list and the ads are served to the people on the list who have a Facebook account associated with that email address.
 (I list the step-by-step instructions below).

 We’ve recently employed this feature for two different ad options – a ‘likes’ ad and a boosted event post.
 Here are the results…

 Ad type: “Likes” Ad (Promote Your Page)

 Results: 27 post likes, 19 link clicks, 2 shares, and 1 page like

 What I love about the latter is the option to ‘invite’ people to like the page who interact with ad.
 Simply click on the people who ‘liked’ the ad, and select the ‘invite’ button to the right!

 Here’s how to import the list to set up the custom audiences ad: